 Mental illness has an impact on people of all age groups.
 Evidence shows that mental health system has failed to reach a significant number of people with mental illness.
 Those it does, often drop out or get insufficient, uncoordinated care.
 It has, therefore, been proposed to implement an integrated behavioral health care model approach to persons with severe mental illness and individuals with dual diagnosis of Intellectual Disability and Mental illness to improve their health outcome.
-There is ample evidence that poor physical health will lead to poor behavioral health, and vice versa.
+There is ample evidence that one’s poor health will lead to poor behavioral health, and vice versa.
 Therefore, it is necessary to have some form of integrated care approach to dealing with the “whole” person with severe mental illness.

+Integrated behavioral health care services with primary care services offer a promising, viable and efficient way of making sure that people receive the needed and often missed mental health services.
 The integrative model integrates behavioral health care as part of regular primary care.
 It is a key path to overall health care reform in the next decade.
 Our redundancies in health care administrative and service delivery structures will certainly call for an integrated care approach.

 ACIDD Maryland is taking a long journey with our stakeholders- professionals, care providers, families- in a collaborative model to promote integrative care services to individuals who have the dual diagnoses of developmental disabilities and co-occurring mental illness.
 Our mission is to advance mental wellness of body, mind and spirit of persons with developmental disabilities, and promote their excellence in behavioral health care through an integrated approach.
 Based on our several years of experience, the uniqueness and individual nature of recovery must be honored.
 Our program model is unique.
 We address the overall needs of an individual as a whole person.
-Because no single provider is sufficient for multiple services, in the State of Maryland, a well conceived and well-executed social enterprise such as ACIDD Maryland secures a leading position in providing excellent holistic psychiatric services through a bio-psycho-social approach in these areas.
+Because no single provider is sufficient for multiple services, in the State of Maryland, a well conceived and well-executed organization such as ACIDD Maryland secures a leading position in providing excellent holistic psychiatric services through a bio-psycho-social approach in these areas.